 Managing JIRA Entities from within PPM

-When a PPM request type is mapped with an entity type such as task, story, and bug and an agile project in JIRA:
+When a PPM request type is mapped with an entity type (such as task, story, and bug) and a JIRA project:

 - Creating and moving a request of the request type to a certain workflow step in PPM would automatically create a mapped entity in the mapped project in JIRA.

 - Changes in the request or the agile entity are synced between PPM and JIRA.

 This allows users of both applications to participate in the processing of requests, defects, tasks, and so on.

 This section details on how to manage a JIRA entity from within PPM.

 If you want to manage a JIRA entity through managing a mapped PPM request in PPM, the PPM request should belong to a qualified request type.